GustavoRSL/VetClinic-API/README.md

 # VetClinic API

-## Descrição
+## Description

-VetClinic é uma aplicação de gerenciamento de uma clínica veterinária.
-Ela fornece endpoints para realizar operações relacionadas a animais e proprietários dos animais.
+VetClinic is an application for managing a veterinary clinic.
+It provides endpoints to perform operations related to animals and animal owners.

-## Pré-requisitos
+## Prerequisites

-Versões utilizadas no desenvolvimento da aplicação:
+Versions used in the development of the application:

-- **Node.js:** v20.4.0 ou superior.
+- **Node.js:** v20.4.0 or higher.
-- **MongoDB Atlas:** Necessário ter uma conta e conhecimentos para configurar com suas credenciais as variáveis de ambiente para testar a aplicação, pois é necessário a conexão com MongoDB para funcionamento das rotas.
+- **MongoDB Atlas:** You need to have an account and knowledge to set up environment variables with your credentials to test the application since it requires a connection to MongoDB to work with the routes.

-Em caso de erros de compatibilidade, é recomendado utilizar o Nvm para alterar a versão do Node.
-[Tutorial para utilizar Nvm](https://medium.com/linkapi-solutions/conventional-commits-pattern-3778d1a1e657)
+In case of compatibility errors, it is recommended to use Nvm to change the Node version.
+[Tutorial to use Nvm](https://fabiojanio.medium.com/nvm-gerencie-m%C3%BAltiplas-instala%C3%A7%C3%B5es-do-node-js-6fcd0f13aaf7)

-## Stack utilizada
+## Stack used

 **Back-end:**